 Regulatory capital consists of Tier 1 capital, which comprises allocated capital, retained earnings (excluding net profit after taxation for the year), general reserve and Statutory reserves.
 The other component of regulatory capital is Tier 2 capital.
-Branch's Tier 2 capital comprised the subordinated loan (after grandfathering rule) and the eligible general provision recorded in accordance with the provisioning requirement by the Central Bank of UAE.
+Branch's Tier 2 capital comprised the general provision recorded in accordance with the provisioning requirement by the Central Bank of UAE.